Rikicavaz77/w3ba11y/README.md

 ### 🔑Keywords

+***The keyword analysis feature is designed to inspect web pages in English and Italian (with limited support for other languages).*

 This feature provides a general overview of the **on-page SEO analysis**:
 - Meta keywords tag content
 - Page language